 Once again, I find myself sounding like a farmer.
 I have 15 acres of "hay" that's under duress from the lack of moisture.
 I was looking at my old posts and it was just about one year ago that I was lamenting how wet it was.
 The field had spots with standing water.
 The corral had evolved into an ankle deep mucky mess.
 Water was flowing into my basement through the foundation and back out into a southern pasture through a gray water discharge pipe.
 I was feeling reasonably smart at that point for selecting an alfalfa variety designed to withstand wetter than average conditions.
 That gloating would end a few weeks later as the rains dried up and the field turned into a weed infested mess.

 This year I replanted parts of the field due to the prior year's crop failure.
 It was going along pretty well and then, once again, the rain stopped and has stayed stopped.
-What rain we got seems to have We got a mixed bag of production from the 15 acres which aggregated to 16 large rounds and 200 small squares of "hay" that looks more like straw than hay.
+What rain we got seems to have run of or evaporated before soaking into the hard packed ground.
+We got a mixed bag of production from the 15 acres which aggregated to 16 large rounds and 200 small squares of "hay" that looks more like straw than hay.
 At this point I'm skeptical that we'll get a second cut unless we get some cooler weather and more moisture.
 Also, at this point, survival of what was planted this year is at risk.

 Getting that first cut up was a mess.
 It seemed as if Murphy's Law was making things that were going wrong going even more wrong.
 It made me wonder if Murphy had a twin brother that showed up to help him in special situations like mine.